There’s an old saying that goes, “the only thing people love more than a hero is to watch a hero fall.”

 That’s why, when I came out to my R.A. my junior year, the conversation therapy I was sent to was that much harder.
 In my mind, I wasn’t only letting myself down by being the way I was (gay), I was letting down the family that had put their own money on the line to see me succeed.
 To see me succeed as a good Christian girl should, that is.
 I told myself it would work this time, that I wanted to change.
 I wanted to fit in at this school.
 I wanted to be like the other girls who didn’t cringe when their boyfriends kissed them.
 Who prayed to God for a good man.
 Who went to Bible studies for fun and made brownies for the boys in the “brother dorm”.
 (Look it up – it’s a bizarre, but very real thing).

-The conversation therapy didn’t work and it took over a decade before I would fully become happy with the beautiful, gay creation God had made me to be.
+The conversion therapy didn’t work and it took over a decade before I would fully become happy with the beautiful, gay creation God had made me to be.

 Maybe that’s why tonight, when I was discussing the topic of Jerry Junior’s resignation with my grandmother, I felt a new feeling I hadn’t felt since hearing the news.
 Sadness.
 Not just the sadness when a friend hurts your feelings or you watch The Notebook.
 A deep sadness that echoed down into my heart and bones.
 And that is the feeling I cannot shake.
 In essence, I am mourning.